microtaryn/microtaryn.github.io/projects/loanCalculator.md

 You can find the code to this program in [Loan Calculator]("https://github.com/microtaryn/microtaryn.github.io/tree/master/projects/loanCalculator") or run it yourself in [JFiddle](https://jsfiddle.net/butterfreeDay/fLhv640k/)

 ## The math
-The mathematical formula used was:
+The mathematical formula used was